ServerlessOpsIO/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 </p>
 </details>

 Q. The retry behavior of a Lambda function when it has failed is determined by the event type that triggered the function.
-[The different AWS Lambda retry behaviors are described in this documentation.](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) Explain the difference in reytry behavior between Lambda functions triggered by an SNS message and Lambda functions triggered by an API Gateway request.
+[The different AWS Lambda retry behaviors are described in this documentation.](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) Explain the difference in retry behavior between Lambda functions triggered by an SNS message and Lambda functions triggered by an API Gateway request.

 <details>
 <summary><strong>Answer</strong></summary>